 Radiologs

 The Wi-Fi and mobile network signal strength and many other important parameters vary a lot either by internal or external conditions of the network.
 As explained in section 3.1, radiologs are snapshots of the mobile network state, periodically taken.
 On the other hand “snapshots” are instant radiologs taken at user’s request.
 Therefore, while radiologs are generated periodically without user interaction in a background task, a snapshot is taken once at a certain time.
-The interval time between each radiolog and the option for enabling or not radiolog captures is controlled by the user in the “Settings” page, which will be mentioned right away.
+The interval time between each radiolog and the option for enabling or not radiolog generation is controlled by the user in the “Settings” page, which will be mentioned right away.

-Sometimes there are a production of radiologs called “Events”.
+Some radiologs contain “Events”.
 This happens when an event is detected by the app.
 The events that are currently being picked up by the app are roaming state changes, Public Land Mobile Network (PLMN) changes, call establishment, call end, call setup and handovers or cell reselections dependent if a call is currently active or not, respectively.

-The radiolog’s history page is depicted in figure 4.10 with, both the list or map view.
-On the right screen, it’s presented the full content of a radiolog with the local identification, cell id, network availability status, signal strength for that moment in that technology High Speed Packet Access (HSPA), which indicates the device was in 3G, the operator name, if roaming is active, MCC, MNC, Location Area Code (LAC) or Tracking Area Code (TAC) and neighbor’s cell information.
-TAC or LAC number depends if the device is using the LTE technology or not, respectively.
-Signal strength and some other parameters may vary with network technology too, in 2G it’s retrieved the RSSI, in 3G the RSCP and RSRP, and the RSRQ and CQI are only possible to retrieve in 4G or LTE.
+The radiologs history page is depicted in figure 4.10 with, both the list and map view.
+On the right screen, it’s presented the full content of a radiolog with the geographical identification, cell id, network availability status, signal strength, the technology (HSPA in the example), the operator name, if roaming is active, MCC, MNC, Location Area Code (LAC) or Tracking Area Code (TAC) and neighbor’s cell information.
+The presentation of TAC or LAC depends if the device is using the LTE technology or not, respectively.
+Signal strength and some other parameters may vary with network technology too.
+In 2G the RSSI is retrieved and in 3G the RSCP.
+The RSRP, the RSRQ and CQI only make sence in 4G.
 All these parameters can be used to infer the QoS on the respective mobile network technology.